m-sureshraj/manifest-please/README.md

 # Supported applications
 + **Chrome extension**

 Currently this tool only support to generate manifest file for chrome extension.
-I planning to add support for chrome app, progressive web app (PWA) and other application's which need manifest file.
+I was working on add support for **chrome app, progressive web app (PWA)** and other application's which need manifest file.

 # Questions
+## There are already so many tools available to create manifest file, why another tool?
+Yes.
+There are tools available to create manifest file, But this tool like **All in one**.
+You can generate manifest file for different types of application's.

 # Issues
 If you find any issues, while using this tool please report a issue.